lll-phill-lll/address_correction/README.md

 1. `cd binary`
 2. `./linux`

-# Example requests in example
+# Example requests:
+1. Navigate to `examples` folder

-# To test the solution run server and navigate to `tests/functional`.
+# To test the solution
+1. Run server and navigate to `tests/functional`.
 Follow the README there